 The REIT market is also being constrained by regulatory ambiguity over what qualifies as an eligible asset.
 During a panel discussion, industry stakeholders warned that inconsistent interpretations risk narrowing the scope of investment.
 Current regulations draw distinctions between “real estate” in the legal sense and broader REIT-eligible assets, leaving room for differing views.

 The uncertainty has created a cautious environment in which investors default to traditional property classes such as land and buildings, limiting innovation in sectors like digital and telecom infrastructure.
-The attending participants are now pushing for clearer policy direction to explicitly include non-traditional assets such as telecom towers and data centers, arguing that expanding the definition would align Kenya with more developed REIT markets.
+The attending participants are now pushing for clearer policy direction to explicitly include non-traditional assets such as telecom towers and data centers, arguing that expanding the definition would align Africa with more developed REIT markets.

 Beyond asset definitions, structural requirements such as minimum public float thresholds and investor participation rules are also shaping market development.
 Regional comparisons suggest that while such rules are designed to broaden ownership and deepen capital pools, they may be ill-suited to early-stage markets with limited investor bases.
 REIT stakeholders urged for a more flexible approach such as allowing privately held or closely held REITs in the initial phases could help build momentum before transitioning to wider public participation, offering a more gradual path toward a fully developed REIT ecosystem.